Top 5 Compostable Seed Trays for Sustainable Gardening: Eco-Friendly Options for 2026

 - May not withstand heavy loads

 The trays’ construction is sturdy enough for lightweight use, but we noticed some flexing when filled with soil.
 This isn’t a deal-breaker for most applications, but it’s worth considering if you plan to move fully loaded trays frequently.
+If you want one tool that does it all, this comes closest.

 - Transparent trays for easy observation